evought/VCard-Tools/README.md

 To use the software, a database (e.g. VCARD) will be needed to contain the tables and a user with appropriate permissions to access it.
-Given appropriate settings and a user with appropriate permissions in the database, phing will do the actual loading of the schema for you from the schema definition in src/sql/vcard.sql.
+Given appropriate settings and a user with appropriate permissions in the database, phing and phinx will do the actual loading of the schema for you.

+These notes are targeted at the user working with the checked-out source of VCard-Tools.
+In that case, the tasks to setup the database are already in the build.xml file.
+If you are including this library in another project, you will need to make your own build.xml.
+Notes on how to do that are in the section "Your Project's build.xml".

 First off, you need a MySQL user account with permissions to create a database and grant privileges on that database to a test user.